-We regret to advise that due to the present Coronavirus crisis we are no longer able to provide presentations.
-In addition our base at the West End Library can no longer be accessed as the library was closed.
+We regret to advise that we were unable to provide Presentations during the Corona virus lockdowns.
+In addition our base at the West End Library could not be accessed as the library was closed.
 However this situation has now changed as recorded in our About Us page.

-However one event is still being held and this is to celebrate the publication of our “Scotswood through the years, a history in maps and pictures” booklet on Monday, 28th September on the open ground behind Denton Burn Library.
-Free copies, of this the third in our series of similar publictions, will be available between 10.30am and 12.00am as will chocolate biscuits!
+However lockdown did not prevent the publication of our “Scotswood through the years, a history in maps and pictures” booklet on Monday, 28th September 2020.
+This is the third in our series of similar publictions.
+The booklet has been added to our Publications page.

 Selected images from our Collection, and information about them, can be found on the St. James’ Heritage and Environment Group newsletter.
 For further details please refer to firstname.lastname@example.org.